Xilinx/xup-vitis-ai-tutorial/docs/running_on_F1.md

 layout: default
 ---

+{{"Now that we have verified that we can execute the application in hardware, we can explore first framework example." | prepend: "Test prepend: " }}

 # Running a pre-built example on Amazon AWS F1

 In this lab you will use a pre-built TensorFlow framework supported model to validate installation on the F1 instance that has a Xilinx FPGA board.